 If you are a beginner, you must start from the very beginning.
 Understanding the market is very important.
 In the stock market, there is nothing like hook and crook.

-Commonly, there are major two markets where securities are traded.
-Firstly, a primary market.
-A primary market is a place where new securities are exchanged.
-Secondly, a secondary market.
+Commonly, there are two major markets where securities are traded.
+Firstly, a primary need.
+A primary market is a place where new securities are exchanged—secondly, a secondary market.

 A secondary market is a place where previously issued securities are exchanged.
-In another way, we can say that here those securities are exchanged are issued in the primary market.
+In another way, we can say that those traded securities are given in the primary market.

 Market screening is the very first thing before trading.
 As we know, the share market has many uncertainties.
-There is no surety of always earning profit.
-Still, people undertake risks to earn profit.
+There is no surety of consistently earning profit.
+Still, people undertake risks to make a profit.

 Taking an expert’s advice can help beginners.
 These experts cannot predict the future but can suggest the best.
 This is all done based on market screening and experience.

 The capital loss in the beginning can bring your morale down.
 It is always advised to start with safer stocks.
-This may provide a slow start but is good to survive in the market.
+This may provide a slow start, but it is good to survive in the market.

 1.2.4.
 Trading Styles and Strategies

 Learning trading is not as easy as you think.
-It is difficult to know how to learn to trade and importantly from whom.
+It isn’t easy to know how to learn to trade and notably from whom.

 The traders may buy and sell bonds, stocks, commodities, and currencies to drive quick returns.
 This trading style is contrary to passive trading.
 In passive trading, stocks are held for the long term to derive huge profits.

 Besides, there are some common strategies used by the trades to earn from the market.
-Firstly, scalping is a market strategy to earn profit through small price movements.
-In this strategy, the holding period is very small.
+Firstly, scalping is a market strategy to profit through small price movements.
+In this strategy, the holding period is minimal.

 It ranges from seconds to minutes.
 The scalping technique requires discipline and quick decision-making ability.
 Also, they have to give due consideration to the transaction fees.